 With such a large municipality making a switch in the chemical used to make its water drinkable, you may be lulled into thinking that chloramine disinfection is a newer tactic.
 In reality, chloramine has been used in many municipalities as far back as 1917 according to information provided by Illinois American Water.

 Regardless, since the switch in LA, our customer service team has received a steady stream of questions regarding the use of chloramine in water. click to continue reading

 This past weekend was an unpleasant one in Toledo, Ohio as a drinking water ban impacted the lives of nearly 400,000 residents.
 Caused by an algae bloom in Lake Erie, this is one of the larger recent drinking water bans this country has experienced, and comes relatively hot on the heels of January’s MCHM contamination incident in West Virginia.

 In the video above and corresponding article, you’ll see the next steps you should take if you are a resident of Ohio, or any region dealing with a future drinking water ban.
 You will also hear from Toledo’s Director of Public Utilities Ed Moore, who urges residents to conserve water in these early recovery stages, and mayor Michael Collins who hopes the scale of this incident helps ‘take the politics out of it’ when it comes to passing regulation designed to protect our resources. click to continue reading

-[Earlier this week, we probably bummed a fair number of you out by reminding you that Back To School season is just around the corner.
+[Late last month, we probably bummed a fair number of you out by reminding you that Back To School season is just around the corner.